 - 10.3 No building permit shall be granted for the construction, alteration, or relocation of any building or structure or for a new or altered use of land in violation of this By-law.
-Whenever any building permit is refused the reason therefore shall be clearly stated in writing. - -10.4An application for a building permit shall be made by the landowner or his agent in the name(s) of the landowner in writing, on a form approved by the Board of Selectmen and shall be accompanied by three copies of a site plan, drawn to approximate scale with dimensions shown, showing abutters from the most recent assessors' maps, the size and shape of the lot, the names of the landowners of record, and the location of existing streets and buildings or structures, the location and size of the septic tank and drainage field, and of the proposed buildings, structures or additions thereto.
+Whenever any building permit is refused the reason therefore shall be clearly stated in writing. - 10.4 An application for a building permit shall be made by the landowner or his agent in the name(s) of the landowner in writing, on a form approved by the Board of Selectmen and shall be accompanied by three copies of a site plan, drawn to approximate scale with dimensions shown, showing abutters from the most recent assessors' maps, the size and shape of the lot, the names of the landowners of record, and the location of existing streets and buildings or structures, the location and size of the septic tank and drainage field, and of the proposed buildings, structures or additions thereto.
 Complete buildings and site plans shall be required for commercial developments, buildings and structures, the cost of which will exceed \$20,000 except buildings and structures designed for a single dwelling unit or for accessory use with a single dwelling unit.
-The Inspector of Buildings shall send one copy of the plot plan to the Town Assessor. - 10.5 A building permit shall become void unless construction, alteration or relocation is commenced within six months of date of issue and completed within three years of the date of issue, unless such time shall have been extended by the Inspector of Buildings in writing.
-A condition of such extension of the three year period may be by payment of an additional fee where the Inspector of Buildings is of the opinion that additional on or other Town Officials. - 10.6 A record of applications herein referred to, and the action taken thereon shall be kept on file in the Town Offices. - 10.7 The Inspector of Buildings shall issue the building permit only after he has viewed the premises and determined that the contemplated use, change, construction or alteration would not be in violation of the Windsor By-laws.
-After issuance of the building permit, the Inspector of Buildings may make inspections while the work is in progress to ascertain that there is no violation of the said By-laws as a result of any change or deviation from that for which their permit was originally tenants, leases or assigns, the Inspector of Buildings may make a final inspection to determine if the completed construction alterations or change in use conforms to the permit and is not in violation of the said By-laws.
+Inspector of Buildings shall send one copy of the plot plan to the Town Assessor. - 10.5 A building permit shall become void unless construction, alteration or relocation is commenced within six months of date of issue and completed within three years of the date of issue, unless such time shall have been extended by the Inspector of Buildings in writing.
+A condition of such extension of the three year period may be by payment of an additional fee where the Inspector of Buildings is of the opinion that additional on site inspections will be required by the Inspector of Buildings or other Town Officials. - 10.6 A record of applications herein referred to, and the action taken thereon shall be kept on file in the Town Offices. - 10.7 The Inspector of Buildings shall issue the building permit only after he has viewed the premises and determined that the contemplated use, change, construction or alteration would not be in violation of the Windsor By-laws.
+After issuance of the building permit, the Inspector of Buildings may make inspections while the work is in progress to ascertain that there is no violation of the said By-laws as a result of any change or deviation from that for which their permit was originally granted, and occupancy by the owner, his agents, servants, tenants, leasees or assigns, the Inspector of Buildings may make a final inspection to determine if the completed construction alterations or change in use conforms to the permit and is not in violation of the said By-laws.